oracle-livelabs/database/patch-me-if-you-can/02-simple-patching/simple-patching.md

 8. Spend some time examining the other log files and subdirectories.

-9. Optionally, you can perform lab 3, *Familiarize with patching*.

-9. Still in the *yellow* terminal 🟨.
+9. Switch back to the *yellow* terminal 🟨.
 It takes around 20 minutes to patch the database.
+If AutoUpgrade is still running, you either wait or you can perform lab 3, *Familiarize with patching*.

+## Task 3: Patch database, continued

-AutoUpgrade prints a message to the console and exists when patching completes.
+1. Use the *yellow* terminal 🟨.
+When AutoUpgrade completes, it prints a message to the console and exists.

     * AutoUpgrade informs that there is a guaranteed restore point which you must remove when it is no longer needed.
 Don't remove the restore point yet.
     * Optionally, you can instruct AutoUpgrade to remove the restore point automatically using `drop_grp_after_upgrade=yes` in the config file.